• Skip to primary navigation

 Italian Bread Soup Recipe (Pappa al Pomodoro)

-I grew up on bread soup my friends, not because we were gourmands but because of necessity.
+I grew up on soup with bread my friends!
+Not because we were gourmands in any way but because of necessity.
 It was a way to fill up the belly and avoid waste by not throwing away the stale bread.

-So I have a simple Tuscan tomato soup for us today just to express my excitement for soup season.
-I could, actually do live on this stuff still!
+So today I have a simple tomato based Tuscan soup recipe for us just to express my excitement for soup season.
+I could, I actually do live on this stuff still!

-Traditionally made with the last of summer’s San Marzano tomatoes and lots of day old bread this Italian bread soup can also be made in the middle of winter using canned tomatoes of course.
+Traditionally made with the last of summer’s San Marzano tomatoes and lots of day old bread, this Italian soup can also be made in the middle of winter using canned tomatoes of course.
 However, you’ve got to make sure you are using legit Italian tomatoes from the San Marzano region and not the wannabes grown in Jersey.
-No offense, we just need the good stuff!
+No offense, we just need the authentic stuff here!

-To take the flavor profile to a whole new level I did a little bruschetta spin on this and chose to grill some crusty bread instead of using stale bread.
-I generously rubbed it with garlic and brushed it with a little olive oil before adding it to my pot of soup.
+To take the flavor profile to a whole new level I did a little bruschetta twist on this and opted for grilling some homemade crusty bread instead of using leftover stale bread.
+I generously rubbed it with garlic on both sides and brushed it with a little olive oil before adding it to my pot of soup.
 Let it soak in that magical broth for a few minutes before you dig in!

 Italian bread soup recipe or Pappa al Pomodoro, a rustic peasant Tuscan tomato soup.

-1. Ribollita (A winter stew with cavalo nero or black kale, vegetables and cannellini beans)
+1. Ribollita – A winter stew with cavanelo nero or black kale, vegetables and cannellini beans.

-3. Zuppa Lombarda (simple beans in bean broth with bruschetta)
+3. Zuppa Lombarda (simple beans in broth with bruschetta)

-4. Pappa al Pomodoro (this Tomato Bread Soup).
+4. Pappa Al Pomodoro (this recipe listed below).

-Whatever version of the bread soup you want to make, you will need a hearty crusty bread like my Italian loaf that will hold up to all the liquid.
+Whichever version of the soup you choose to make, you will need a hearty crusty loaf of bread like my vegan Italian loaf that will hold up to all the liquid.

-You start with a splash of water (or little bit of olive oil) and create a flavor base of sautéed onions, garlic, spicy chili peppers and a little touch of fresh rosemary.
-Go easy with the rosemary as it can be very strong, so make sure to taste as you go.
+• Flavor – Start with a little bit of olive oil (or a splash of water for WFPB) and create a flavor base of sautéed onions, garlic, spicy chili peppers and a little touch of rosemary.
+Go easy with the rosemary as it can have a very strong flavor, so make sure to taste as you go.

-It’s important to remember to use the tomatoes only, not the sauce they come canned in.
-A Tuscan tomato soup has a thinner consistency that will be thickened up with the addition of the stale bread or in our case: bruschetta.
+• Tomatoes – It’s important to remember and ONLY use the tomatoes, not the sauce or puree they come canned in.
+A Tuscan Tomato Soup has a thinner consistency that will be thickens up with the addition of the stale bread or bruschetta not the tomato puree.

-• I like to make my own vegetable stock for this too.
-Pretty much I do a nice fridge clean up and simmer together some carrots, onion, garlic, a bunch of thyme, peppercorns and a couple of bay leaves.
-Insanely delicious, but you are free to use a store bought version if you want.
+• The Stock – I like to make my own vegetable stock for this.
+Pretty much I do a nice fridge clean up and simmer together some carrots, onion, garlic, a bunch of thyme or parsley, peppercorns and a couple of bay leaves.
+So delicious, but you are free to use a store bought version and even water if you must.

-• Once ready you will use the best kitchen utensils of all times a.k.a your hands, and tear the bruschetta into small chunks before adding it to the soup.
-Cover with a tight lid and let it sit for a good 10 minutes so the bread will soak up the broth and the flavors will mingle together.
+• About the Bread – while my soup is simmering away making the shack smell like a small Tuscan town on a chilly day, I start on the bruschetta.
+You know how we love our bruschetta around here, right?!
+Once ready you will use the best kitchen utensils of all times a.k.a your hands and tear it into small chunks before adding it into the soup.
+Cover with a tight lid and let sit for a good 10 minutes to soak up the broth and the flavors to mingle together.
+If you can’t resist it’s understandable so just dive in!
+Mangia bene!

 Italian bread soup recipe or Pappa al Pomodoro, a rustic peasant Tuscan tomato soup.